kubernetes/website/content/en/blog/_posts/2020-05-21-wsl2-dockerdesktop-k8s.md

 Kubernetes has been originally designed to be deployed and used in the Linux environments.
 However, a good number of users (and not only application developers) use Windows OS as their daily driver.
 When Microsoft revealed WSL - [the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/), the line between Windows and Linux environments became even less visible.

-And in addition, WSL brought an ability to run Kubernetes on Windows almost seamlessly!
+Also, WSL brought an ability to run Kubernetes on Windows almost seamlessly!

 Below, we will cover in brief how to install and use various solutions to run Kubernetes locally.